-Cystine, isoleucine, phenylalanine, raffinose, manganese and b-carotene in grain and total fat in forage were significantly different in the four-event stack maize when compared to its comparator and showed lack of equivalence with the set of non-GM reference varieties (...).
+"Protein, glutamic acid, glycine, leucine, lysine, threonine, magnesium and manganese in grain were significantly different in the five-event stack maize when compared to its comparator and showed lack of equivalence with the set of non-GM reference varieties.
 Taking into account the known biological role of these compounds, these differences are considered of no toxicological concern by the GMO Panel."

 Consequently, instead of assessing the overall pattern of changes in plant components as well as their causes and possible impacts, EFSA only assessed each of the compounds in isolation (!!).
-This approach turns the comparative approach into a trivial concept of assessing bits and pieces, and ignores questions concerning the overall safety of the whole food and feed.
+This approach turns the comparative approach into a trivial concept of assessing bits and pieces and ignores questions concerning the overall safety of the whole food and feed.